Properties vs. Getters and Setters

 Let's rewrite the class P in a Pythonic way.
 No getter, no setter and instead of the private attribute "self.__x" we use a public one:

-self.x = x
+class P:def __init__(self,x):self.x = x

 Beautiful, isn't it?
 Just three lines of code, if we don't count the blank line!

-"Butbut, but, butbut ... ", we can hear them howling and screaming, "But there is NO data ENCAPSULATION!"
+"But, but, but, but, but ... ", we can hear them howling and screaming, "But there is NO data ENCAPSULATION!"

 Yes, in this case there is no data encapsulation.
 We don't need it in this case.
 The only thing get_x and set_x in our starting example did was "getting the data through" without doing anything, no checks nothing.